service: AI governance · provider: Origin Pi Pte. Ltd. · status: available

 Govern what you automate.

 AI governance is the confirm-step, access control, and audit trail that make an AI agent safe to act for your business.
-We build it in line with Singapore's IMDA Model AI Governance Framework and its direction on agentic AI, so an agent can act with permission and you can always see, and stop, what it did.
+We build it to the IMDA Model AI Governance Framework for Agentic AI, so an agent can act with permission and you can always see, and stop, what it did.

 An agent that acts is a liability until it is governed.